Death of a Cyclist: American reviews

-When first released in the United States, the film's English-language title was "The Age of Infidelity."

-The New York Times film critic Bosley Crowther panned the movie and its style, writing "Aside from the fact that Señor Bardem has not chosen an especially novel theme or given his treatment of it any new or surprising twist, he has actually confused it with weird plotting and a wild, choppy cinematic style.
+Bosley Crowther of The New York Times panned the film and its style, writing: "Aside from the fact that Señor Bardem has not chosen an especially novel theme or given his treatment of it any new or surprising twist, he has actually confused it with weird plotting and a wild, choppy cinematic style.
 Señor Bardem's cinematic syntax has no capitals or punctuation marks.
 He jumps from one scene to another without terminal notifications or dissolves.
 You have to be awfully attentive to figure out where you are...Maybe they have cut this Pathé picture, and the English subtitles are poor.
 But Señor Bardem will have to do better to make his laurels look deserved."

-The film received a generally favorable review from Geoffrey Warren in The Los Angeles Times, who wrote, "[The film] at times comes close to a good, sound tragedy but has to settle for a rating of excellent melodrama.".
-The film played at various L.A. area theaters into early 1959.
+Geoffrey Warren of the Los Angeles Times gave the film a generally favorable review, saying that it "at times comes close to a good, sound tragedy but has to settle for a rating of excellent melodrama."
+It played at various theaters in the L.A. area into early 1959.